 - 52% of consumers are more likely to make repeat purchases if the company offers support via live chat (Kayako).

 - A study showed that 9 out of 10 consumers would like the option to use messaging to contact a business (Twilio).

-- 79% of businesses that exceed their revenue goals have a documented personalization strategy (Monetate).
+- 79% of businesses that exceed their revenue goals have a documented personalisation strategy (Monetate)

 Your demographic targeting and other strategies get even more personalised by targeting marketing efforts based on individual companies or accounts.
 Using ABM strategies like identifying target contacts/ roles and creating custom content, you can improve customer or prospect engagement by directly addressing their pain points.

-Marketers have the most success targeting key accounts with social media, particularly LinkedIn in the B2B space.
+Marketing teams have the most success targeting key accounts with social media, particularly LinkedIn, in the B2B space.
 Marketers are diving into deeper analytics, data analysis, and strategic hyper-focused targeting to reach the right audience.

 - 70% of marketers use ABM (HubSpot)

-- Additionally, marketers strongly agree that personalized content (56%) and advanced data management (43%) are keys to ABM's success.
+- Additionally, marketers strongly agree that personalised content (56%) and advanced data management (43%) are keys to ABM's success.
 (HubSpot)